-Canadian coronavirus data trending in right direction: Trudeau
+Canadian coronavirus data trending in right direction, shutdowns to continue: PM

-OTTAWA (Reuters) - The number of people with the new coronavirus in Canada is trending in the right direction but strict physical distancing will need to stay in place for the time being, Prime Minister Justin Trudeau said on Sunday.
+OTTAWA (Reuters) - The number of people with the new coronavirus in Canada is trending in the right direction but strict physical distancing will need to stay in place, Prime Minister Justin Trudeau said on Sunday.

 The remarks by Trudeau were some of his most upbeat since the crisis began in March.

-The total number of people killed by the coronavirus in Canada rose by just under 12% to 1,506 in a day, official public health agency data showed on Sunday.
+The total number of people killed by the coronavirus in Canada rose by just under 12% to 1,506 in a day, official data showed on Sunday.
 The figure for those diagnosed with the coronavirus had climbed to 33,922.

 The respective figures on Saturday were 1,346 deaths and 32,412 positive diagnoses.